 In the Uniting Church the Church Council’s main priority is to build the congregation up in faith and love.
-This means encouraging the congregation to be active disciples in all of their life, not just while in the church building.
+This means encouraging the congregation to be active disciples in all of their life, not just while in the church building, once a week.
 Other responsibilities include:

 - sharing in the pastoral care and spiritual oversight of the congregation,

 - determining, with the minister, the time and place of worship,

 - assist those interested in applying to be a specified minister,

 - providing clear annual reports to the congregation and to the presbytery,